 A note from Cleveland Clinic

-If you’re self-conscious about the way your nose looks, you can see a specialist to discuss whether you’re a good candidate for cosmetic rhinoplasty.
-Nose surgery can improve appearance, but you need to have realistic expectations about results.
-Functional rhinoplasty can help you breathe better if you have a broken nose, deviated septum or other medical problem.
-It can take six months to a year to see noticeable results.
-Getting nose surgery is a big decision.
-Talk to your healthcare provider about your concerns, and learn more about outcomes and risks.
+If you’re self-conscious about the way your nose looks, you can visit a specialist to discuss whether you’re a good candidate for rhinoplasty.
+Nose surgery can improve your appearance, but you need to have realistic expectations about your results.
+It can take up to a year to see noticeable results after surgery.
+Getting a nose job is a big decision.
+Talk to your healthcare provider about your concerns, and learn more about the outcomes and risks.